 Backup Light and Clutch Switches

-If this switch is suspected in a no start situation, make sure the pedal is correctly adjusted and the circuit's fuse is good.
-Be safe and make sure the vehicle is in neutral, emergency brake is on, and the tires are chocked.
+Check this switch in a no-start situation, make sure the pedal is correctly adjusted, and the circuit's fuse is good.
 On most vehicles, disconnect the connector to the switch.
 Place a fused jumper wire across the connector terminals and then attempt to start the vehicle.
 If the engine cranks, the switch is stuck in the open position.

 Use an ohmmeter to test the switch.
-The button type switch will be located on the clutch pedal.
-When the switch is left out in its normally open position, the meter will read infinity (~).
-When the button is pushed in, the meter will show a reading of continuity (0.00).
+It's located on the clutch pedal.
+When the switch is in its normally open position, the meter will read infinity (~).
+When the button is pushed in, the meter should display continuity (0.00).
 This indicates a good switch.

-The backup light switch is located on the transmission case and completes the circuit to the backup lights only when the transmission is shifted into reverse.
+The backup light switch is located on the transmission case.
+It completes the circuit to the backup lights only when the transmission is shifted into reverse.
 This switch is greatly affected by the shifter linkage.
 If both backup lights are inoperative, inspect the linkage and the circuit's fuse before testing the switch.